BLINDER HP-905 Installation

-With standard forward facing sensors and under normal driving conditions, the HP-905 will detect a frontal approaching VPS* (Vitronic PoliscanSpeed) speed trap, at ranges from 80 metres to 300 metres.
+With standard forward facing sensors and under normal driving conditions, the HP-905 will detect a frontal approaching VPS* (Vitronic PoliscanSpeed) speed trap, at ranges from 80 meters to 300 meters.
 This will normally be more than enough warning distance to check your speed before reaching the detection zone.
-Under this situation where laser jamming isn’t warranteddue to adequate warning distances, forward facing sensors on the front of the vehicle will be sufficient for your purposes.
+Under this situation where laser jamming isn’t warranted due to adequate warning distances, forward facing sensors on the front of the vehicle will be sufficient for your purposes.

 If on the other hand, you are finding that the standard installation using forward facing sensors are NOT providing adequate warning distance, (due to “sneaky” positioning of the PoliscanSpeed behind objects such as bus shelters, bins or trees). then you will need to consider going to a “FULL INVISIBLE DEFENCE” setup on the front of your vehicle with slanted sensors setup to the correct angles specified.

-Only SLANT ANGLED laser sensors OR sensorss with multiple angled laser diodes will give you a high degree invisibility and protection from the Vitronic Poliscan-Speed camera system.
-This is because laser diodes shoots a very narrow, but very intense beam of invisible light down the road in a straight line with very little diffuse scattering.
-By the time your vehicle engages the VPS* at close distances, it is well outside the effective angle of sensor.
+The only SLANT ANGLED laser sensors OR sensors with multiple angled laser diodes will give you a high degree invisibility and protection from the Vitronic Poliscan-Speed camera system.
+This is because laser diodes shoot a very narrow, but very intense beam of invisible light down the road in a straight line with very little diffuse scattering.
+By the time your vehicle engages the VPS* at close distances, it is well outside the effective angle of the sensor.

 For Vitronic Poliscan-Speed traps that are setup to photograph the rear of your vehicle, rear facing slant-angle HP-905 sensors are a MUST HAVE.